Libnamic/Omeka-S-GoogleAnalytics/README.md

 See online issues on the [Module Support] page on GitHub.

+Regarding Google Analytics, information can be found here: [Google Analytics help]

 Maintainer
 -------

 This module is developed and maintained by [Libnamic].
+* [Libnamic in Github]
+* [Jesús Bocanegra in Github]

 License
 -------